Smart360/legal/PrivacyNotice.md

 ------------

 Smart360 is a professional services firm.
 We offer IT support and managed security services, as well as offering data protection advice.
-Our registered office is at Suite 12 Bourne House, Francis Street, St. Helier, Jersey, JE2 4QE.
+Our registered office is at Suite 6, Augres House, 16 Dumaresq Street, St. Helier, JE2 3RL.
 Smart360 are registered with the [Office of the Information Commissioner](https://oicjersey.org/about-us/) under notification [№58854](https://oicjersey.org/online-notification/#/search/detail/58854).
 For the avoidance of doubt Smart360 does not perform any activities that would be regulated within the scope of the telecommunications or financial services acts of Jersey.